 Also, owner-operators are an excellent option for shipping FTL.
 Most owner-operators are always trying to maintain their business streams and will offer you a competitive price.
 Additionally, they provide personalized service and can be a great option for sourcing capacity in the future.

 Whether you are shipping a small number of pallets on an LTL shipment or loading up the whole truck for an FTL load, Shipwell is here to help!
-We have access to over 2+ million carriers and have unmatched customer service.
+We have access to over 800,000 drivers and have unmatched customer service.
 Connect with one of our freight logistics professionals about your shipping needs and turn your shipping into a competitive advantage!